bak/tempura/README.md

 # Tempura

-Tempura is a library for temperature math and conversion.
+Tempura is a library for temperature arithmetic, comparison, and conversion.
+Currently supported scales are Fahrenheit, Celsius, Kelvin, Delisle, Newton, Rankine, Réaumer, and Rømer.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'tempura'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install tempura
+Temperature objects may be instantiated directly, e.g. `Tempura::Celsius.new(100)`, or by using the methods defined on `Numeric`, e.g., `212.degrees_fahrenheit`

 ## Usage

+### Instantiation

+Direct instantiation:

+		Tempura::Fahrenheit.new(212)

+Via Numeric:

+		100.degrees_celsius

+### Conversion

+`Tempura::Temperature` (each scales parent object) implements `#to`, which returns a `Tempura::Conversion`, which then may receive the name of a scale to convert to:

+		212.degrees_fahrenheit.to.celsius #=> <Tempura::Celsius...

 ### Arithmetic

+Subtract other temperatures of any scale, or native degrees:

     it 'subtracts another temperature' do
       fahrenheit = Tempura::Fahrenheit.new(212)